-On May 11, 2017, the Company initiated a lawsuit against the former stockholders of RER in the Court of Chancery of the State of Delaware seeking recovery of damages for civil conspiracy, fraud in the inducement, unjust enrichment and breach of fiduciary duty.
+On May 11, 2017, the Company initiated a lawsuit against the former stockholders of R.E.R.
+Enterprises, Inc. ("RER") in the Court of Chancery of the State of Delaware seeking recovery of damages for civil conspiracy, fraud in the inducement, unjust enrichment and breach of fiduciary duty.
 On January 16, 2018, the former stockholders of RER filed an answer and counterclaim in the matter seeking recovery of certain deferred and earn-out payments allegedly owed to them by the Company in connection with the Company's acquisition of RER.
-On July 26, 2018, the Company and the former stockholders of RER entered into a mutual general release and settlement agreement (the "Settlement Agreement") pursuant to which the parties agreed to release all claims against each other and the Company agreed to (i) pay the former stockholders of RER \$1.0 million in cash by August 17, 2018, (ii) immediately instruct its transfer agent to permit the transfer or sale of 973,333 shares of the Company's common stock that the Company had issued to the former stockholders of RER in March 2017, (iii) immediately issue 500,000 shares of the Company's common stock to the former stockholders of RER, (iv) within 12 months following the execution of the Settlement Agreement, deliver to the former stockholders of RER an additional \$1.0 million in cash, common stock, or a combination thereof, at the Company's option, (v) within 24 months following the execution of the Settlement Agreement deliver to the former stockholders of RER an additional \$1.0 million in cash, common stock, or a combination thereof, at the Company's option, and (vi) file one or more registration statements with respect to the resale of the shares of the Company's common stock issued to the former stockholders of RER pursuant to the Settlement Agreement.
-In connection with the settlement, the Company recognized a gain of \$17.2 million, which is included in extinguishment of acquisition-related liabilities in the consolidated statement of operations for the period ended December 31, 2019.
-The Company's rema
+On July 26, 2018, the Company and the former stockholders of RER entered into a mutual general release and settlement agreement (the "Settlement Agreement") pursuant to which the parties agreed to release all claims against each other and the Company agreed to (i) pay the former stockholders of RER \$1.0 million in cash by August 17, 2018, (ii) immediately instruct its transfer agent to permit the transfer or sale of 973,333 shares of the Company's common stock that the Company had issued to the former stockholders of RER in March 2017, (iii) immediately issue 500,000 shares of the Company's common stock to the former stockholders of RER, (iv) within 12 months following the execution of the Settlement Agreement, deliver to the former stockholders of RER an additional \$1.0 million in cash, common stock, or a combination thereof, at the Company's option, (v) within 24 months following the execution of the Settlement Agreement deliver to the former stockholders of RER an additional \$1.0 million in cash, common stock, or a combination thereof, at the Company is option, (v) within 24 months following the execution of the Settlement Agreement deliver to the former stockholders of RER an additional \$1.0 million in cash, common stock, or a combination thereof, at the Company is option, (v) within 24 months following the execution of the Settlement Agreement deliver to the former stockholders of RER an additional \$1.0 million in cash, common stock, or a combination thereof, at the Company iss